The Learner's Mindset

 Or the perfect photograph.

-Creative practice doesn't begin with certainty.
+Creative practice rarely begins with certainty.

 It begins with curiosity.